A variety of amenities and aids are available to ensure the comfort and enjoyment of people with disabilities.

 Disabled people enter the Festival via the main entrance (right-hand turnstile, marked ABONNEMENT/HANDICAP).
 Two connected tarmac roads run across the site from East to West, as far as Grande Scène.

-Transport service at preferential rates
+Transport Service at a preferential rate

 Transport Handicap Vaud is committed to ensuring that people with disabilities have access to culture.
 To do so, it offers a transport service with vehicles adapted for people with reduced mobility, at a preferential rate (between 20 and 40 francs, return journey, depending on the distance).